 In order to protect family and loved ones, it is essential to have provisions in place after you're gone.
-The easiest way to prevent unnecessary tax payments such as inheritance tax is to organise your tax affairs by obtaining professional advice and having a valid Will in place to ensure that your legacy does not involve just leaving a large inheritance tax bill for your loved ones.
+The easiest way to prevent unnecessary tax payments such as Inheritance Tax (IHT) is to organise your tax affairs by obtaining professional advice and having a valid will in place to ensure that your legacy does not involve just leaving a large IHT bill for your loved ones.

-Effective inheritance tax planning could save your beneficiaries thousands of pounds, maybe even hundreds of thousands depending on the size of your estate.
-At its simplest, inheritance tax is the tax payable on your estate when you die if the value of your estate exceeds a certain amount.
+Effective IHT planning could save your beneficiaries thousands of pounds, maybe even hundreds of thousands depending on the size of your estate.
+At its simplest, IHT is the tax payable on your estate when you die if the value of your estate exceeds a certain amount.
 It's also sometimes payable on assets you may have given away during your lifetime, including property, possessions, money and investments.

-Inheritance tax is currently paid on amounts above £325,000 (£650,000 for married couples and registered civil partnerships) for the current 2013/14 tax year, at a rate of 40 per cent.
-If the value of your estate, including your home and certain gifts made in the previous seven years, exceeds the inheritance tax threshold, tax will be due on the balance at 40 per cent.
+IHT is currently paid on amounts above £325,000 (£650,000 for married couples and registered civil partnerships) for the current 2012/13 tax year, at a rate of 40 per cent.
+If the value of your estate, including your home and certain gifts made in the previous seven years, exceeds the IHT threshold, tax will be due on the balance at 40 per cent.